Converting the operating system of Cisco N9000-series switches

 After you claimed this first switch, you can claim any addition switches without using a claim code.
 For more information, see Claim a discovered device without using a claim code in Cisco Nexus Hyperfabric — Getting Started.

-This configuration example specifies 8 lines and 115200 baud for the Nexus Hyperfabric operating system:
+This configuration example of a terminal server specifies 115200 baud for line 8 for the Nexus Hyperfabric operating system:

-Before migrating a switch's operating system, ensure that you have access to the switch's console menu.
+Before converting a switch's operating system, ensure that you have access to the switch's console menu.

-Follow these steps to migrate from the Nexus Hyperfabric operating system to NX-OS.
+Follow these steps to convert from the Nexus Hyperfabric operating system to NX-OS.

 Step 1